grafana/grafana-app-sdk/graphql/docs/adding-resources-to-federated-graphql.md

 - **Real-time Subscriptions**: GraphQL subscriptions for real-time updates

 ---

+## Modular Design Benefits

+The refactored GraphQL federation system provides significant improvements for developers:

+### Before (Resource-Specific Implementation)

+- ❌ Hard-coded playlist-specific GraphQL types
+- ❌ Manual type definitions for each resource
+- ❌ Resource-specific conversion functions
+- ❌ Duplicate resolver logic for similar resources

+### After (Generic Modular System)

+- ✅ **Zero Boilerplate**: No resource-specific GraphQL code needed
+- ✅ **Automatic Generation**: Types and resolvers generated from CUE kinds
+- ✅ **Consistent API**: All resources follow the same GraphQL patterns
+- ✅ **Future-Proof**: Enhanced type mapping applies to all resources

+### What This Means for You

+1. **Faster Development**: Adding a new resource requires only the storage adapter
+2. **Consistency**: All GraphQL APIs follow the same structure and behavior
+3. **Maintainability**: Changes to the core system benefit all resources
+4. **Flexibility**: Easy to add new metadata fields or query capabilities

 This pattern provides a consistent, scalable way to extend Grafana's GraphQL federation system while reusing existing storage infrastructure and maintaining backward compatibility with REST APIs.